 Intellectual property rights can extend to work performed outside of work if the employment agreement prevents the employee from having outside interests.
 Employers can waive their rights via a waiver for specific projects which have nothing to do with their main business if they feel it is not a threat to their intellectual property rights.

 An employment contract for a full-time software developer should also have warranties for example about their right to work in the United Kingdom if you are hiring an employee in the UK.
-If you are hiring employees outside of the UK, you must either set up an entity in that jurisdiction to hire them and inform yourself of the applicable laws of the state they are based in, or alternatively hire them as long term consultants.
+If you are hiring employees outside of the UK, you must either set up an entity in that jurisdiction to hire them and inform yourself of the applicable laws of the state they are based in by creating an international employment contract, or alternatively hire them as long term consultants.

 Most software is developed using open-source coding languages and frameworks which means that they are free to use and develop.
 However, not all open-source libraries have the same policies and some require the source code and algorithms of the projects built on them to be publicly available.
 This could result in the disclosure of the employer's proprietary information which is why software development contracts need to have wording around the use of third party software.
 Third party software is any software that is developed by companies other than the employer, including open source software.
 The software developer must in particular not use any third party software and refrain from incorporating third party software in the products or services of the employer without such approval so that it does not result in the employer having to release, either publicly or to any other company, any employer intellectual property rights.